 However, asserting such a defense is challenging and may be risky from a legal perspective.
 Consequently, if you believe that you may have grounds to claim self-defense or defense of others, you should discuss your circumstances with an Oakland, CA domestic violence lawyer before saying anything to the police or prosecutors or making any significant decisions.

 Is Self-Defense and Defense of Others Provide “Justification” for Assault or Homicide?

-Self-defense and defense of others are s “justification” defenses.
-This means that by using one of these defenses, you are making the argument that you do not deserve punishment even though you committed the assault.
+Self-defense and defense of others are “justification” defenses.
+This means that by using one of these defenses, you are arguing that you do not deserve punishment even though you committed the assault.
 Essentially, you are claiming that you were left with no other choice but to take violent action to protect yourself or someone else from inescapable bodily harm.

 Indeed, the use of force is justifiable in specific circumstances when the individual believes that such force is immediately necessary to protect him or herself against the use of unlawful force by another individual.
 However, there are situations when under which the use of force is not legally justified.
-These can include (but are not limited to):
+Our Oakland, CA domestic violence lawyer shares that these can include (but are not limited to):

 - Using deadly force when non-lethal force would do

 - Using deadly force after provoking the other individual’s use of force

 - Using deadly force when you can retreat safely (unless “stand your ground” laws apply).